RhythmLunatic/gfl-cutscene-interpreter/README.md

 In action: http://gfl.amaryllisworks.pw

+# Features
+- Read cutscenes in the browser, straight from the original game files and converted on the fly
+- (WIP) write your own cutscenes
+- Named chapters, named episodes
+- Dark mode, light mode, etc
+- Material design.
+Webpage works on your phone, of course.
+- Free and open source copyleft stuff

 # BUGS
 - ~~Phaser cannot restart, a scene has to be used.~~ Even with the scene, it crashes.
 Probably a race condition.
 - The interactive playback is VERY buggy right now